TheGiraffe3/rumskib/README.md

 I release this plugin with unstable ES updates, so about every four months.

 Assets for ships without @2x versions can be found [here](https://github.com/TheGiraffe3/homula-rumskib-assets).

+Possibly add Wanderer ship stats and missions to unlock?